Solar in Myrtle Beach, SC: 2026 Cost, Savings & Payback

 What is the solar payback period in Myrtle Beach?

-The average solar payback period in Myrtle Beach is approximately 11 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $14,601.
+The average solar payback period in Myrtle Beach is approximately 15.7 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $35,558 before subtracting installation cost.

 Does Myrtle Beach have net metering?

-Is solar worth it in Myrtle Beach, SC?
+Is solar worth it in Myrtle Beach, SC in 2026?

 Related Calculators